Part Three: Guidelines for Students

 - Writing or creating a research paper, written report, lab report or other work for another student

-- Submitting the same work for two different classes without the approval by both faculty members teaching both classes
+- Submitting the same work for two or more different classes without the approval of instructors of record teaching each class

 - Presenting false documents or forged documents